rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

      ----------------------------------------
      Valuation in range: -7.00 to +7.00; r(x,y): +5/7 = +0.71

 The outranking characteristic value :math:`r(a_1 \succsim a_2)` represents the **majority margin** resulting from the difference between the weights of the criteria in favor and the weights of the criteria in disfavor of the statement that alternative *a1* is at least as well performing as alternative *a2*.
-No considerable performance difference being observed above, no veto or counter-veto situation is triggered in this pairwise comparison.
+No considerable performance difference being observed above, no outranking polarisation is triggered in this pairwise comparison.
 Such a situation is, however, observed for instance when we pairwise compare the performances of alternatives *a1* and *a7*.

 .. code-block:: pycon
    :linenos: